 2. Scooting helps reduce the number of cars on the road.
 This reduces congestion, noise and pollution on the roads, and provides an environmentally friendly alternative to typical public transport.
 You can scoot virtually anywhere – home, school, office, town – as long as it’s not too far away!

 4. Most scooters are relatively inexpensive.
 A new one can set you back SGD $39.90 – $499.00, depending on your preferences.
-And you can easily score one second hand from places like Craigslist, Yahoo and Ebay.
+And you can easily score one secondhand from places like Carousell, Facebook Marketplace and eBay.

 And here is a bonus reason – Scooting is a lot faster than walking, and a lot less tiring than jogging or running.

-If you want to get your very own scooter, the three main brands to look out for are Micro, Xootr and Toys “R” Us.
+If you want to get your very own scooter, the three main brands to look out for are Micro, OXELO (available at Decathlon) and Toys “R” Us.
 Each brand carries several different models.
 The Mini Micro by White and Black Trading in particular, is extremely popular with preschoolers, as its reverse design provides greater stability for its young rider.
-They even have scooters (check out their Mini Micro Kick 3) for 12 months through 5 years old.
+They even have scooters for 12 months through 5 years old.